| The

 * Tony, possibly one of the most recorded and most

-recognizable pop bassists in the business, never got another chance to play saw:
+recognizable bassists in the business, never got another chance to play saw.

 That's his only recorded performance.

-Not to say that all that was precipitated by one measly Clams
+Not to say that all that was precipitated by the Clams'

 recording.
 We'd like to think it was all going to happen anyway.
 Gosh, we were